Gameel Al-Batouti: Career

 Al-Batouti had been conscripted into the Egyptian Air Force, where he was trained as a pilot and flight instructor.
 He then worked for a time as an instructor at the Egypt Aviation Academy.
 His position there was described by one colleague as "high profile."

 While in the Air Force, Al-Batouti served as a pilot in both the 1967 Six-Day War and the 1973 Yom Kippur War.

 Al-Batouti was hired by EgyptAir on 8 September 1987.
 He held type ratings for the Boeing 737-200, Boeing 767-200 and the 767-300.
 At the time of the crash, he had logged 12,538 hours of flight time, with 5,755 as pilot in command and 5,191 in the 767.

 Al-Batouti was approaching mandatory retirement (aviation regulations prevented him from flying as a commercial airline pilot after age 60), and had planned to split his time between a 10-bedroom villa outside of Cairo and a beach house near El Alamein.

 At the time of his death, Al-Batouti was the most senior first officer flying the 767 at EgyptAir.
-He was not promoted to captain because he declined to sit for the exam for his Airline Transport Pilot Licence (ATPL) rating.
+He had not been promoted to captain because he declined to sit for the exam for his Airline Transport Pilot Licence (ATPL) rating.
 The ATPL study materials and exam are conducted in English, the international language of aviation, and Al-Batouti did not have sufficient English proficiency.
 Once he reached 55, the possibility of promotion was further hindered by EgyptAir policy which prevented promotions after that age.
 According to statements made by his colleagues to the NTSB during the Flight 990 investigation, he did not want to be promoted because, as senior first officer, he could get his preferred flight schedules, which assisted with his family situation.
 Despite not being promoted to captain, he was often called by that title because of his previous experience at the Egypt Aviation Academy.